colinskow/superlogin/README.md

 ##### `superlogin.requireAllRoles(requiredRoles)`
 Middleware that makes sure the user possesses ALL of the specified `requiredRoles` (array).

+## Database Security

+If you are using [Cloudant](https://cloudant.com), then your databases are secure by default and all you have to do is ensure the correct permissions are specified under `userDBs.model` in your config.

+If, however, you are using regular CouchDB, then Admin Party is default and all your databases are readable and writable by the public until you implement the correct security measures.
+It is your responsibility to study up on [best security practices](http://blog.mattwoodward.com/2012/03/definitive-guide-to-couchdb.html) and apply them.
+To block anonymous reads across all databases you can set `require_valid_user` to `true` under `[couch_httpd_auth]` in your CouchDB config.

+SuperLogin also allows you to specify default `_security` roles for members and admins in the `userDBs` section of your config file.
+See `[config.example.js](https://github.com/colinskow/superlogin/blob/master/config.example.js)` for details.

 ## Adding Providers

 You can add support for any Passport OAuth2 strategy to SuperLogin with just a few lines of code.
 (OAuth1 strategies generally require a cookie-based session to work, so are not currently supported by SuperLogin which is sessionless.)